Kunyu Wanguo Quantu: History

 Matteo Ricci (1552–1610) was a Jesuit priest.
 Ricci was one of the first Western scholars to live in China and he became a master of Chinese script and Classical Chinese.
 In 1583, Ricci was among the first Jesuits to enter China from Macao.
-The first Chinese world map was named Yudi Shanhai Quantu (輿地山海全圖) and made in Zhaoqing in 1584 by Matteo Ricci with Chinese collaborators.
+The first Chinese world map was named and made in Zhaoqing in 1584 by Matteo Ricci with Chinese collaborators.
 Ricci had a small Italian wall map in his possession and created Chinese versions of it at the request of the governor of Zhaoqing at the time, Wang Pan, who wanted the document to serve as a resource for explorers and scholars.

-On January 24, 1601, Ricci was the first Jesuit - and one of the first Westerners - to enter the Ming capital Beijing, bringing atlases of Europe and the West that were unknown to his hosts.
+On January 24, 1601, Ricci was the first Jesuit – and one of the first Westerners – to enter the Ming capital Beijing, bringing atlases of Europe and the West that were unknown to his hosts.
 The Chinese had maps of the East that were equally unfamiliar to Western scholars.

 In 1602, at the request of the Wanli Emperor, Ricci collaborated with Mandarin Zhong Wentao, a technical translator, Li Zhizao, and other Chinese scholars in Beijing to create what was his third and largest world map, the Kunyu Wanguo Quantu.

 In this map, European geographic knowledge, new to the Chinese, was combined with Chinese information unknown to Europeans to create the first map known to combine Chinese and European cartography.
 Among other things, this map revealed the existence of America to the Chinese.
 Ford W. Bell said: "This was a great collaboration between East and West.
 It really is a very clear example of how trade was a driving force behind the spread of civilization."